Smart City Kosova

 TANGIBLE TARGETS

-The Strategy has set tangible targets like 70% digitization of municipal services and full e-governance coverage by 2027, alongside a national geo-spatial data system and public Wi-Fi in major urban spaces by 2028.
-It aims for complete IoT sensor coverage for air and waste management and digital transformation of archives and libraries by 2030.
-Economically, it seeks to launch seven circular innovation hubs, three industrial labs, and integrate Industry 4.0 in vocational education.
-By 2030, 30% of public buildings will run on renewables, urban areas will see a 20% increase in green space, and smart waste and water systems will be in place.
-Urban mobility will be enhanced through 100 km of bike lanes, a national mobility app, and re-designed SUMP plans.
-Smart housing pilots will offer affordable, high-quality living, while smart classrooms and digital skills training will empower youth.
-Health services will expand through a national e-health portal, and cultural heritage will be promoted via digital mapping and tourism apps.
-Institutional capacity will grow through a national investment fund and training programs for local governments.
+The Strategy sets clear targets: 70% digitization of municipal services and full e-governance by 2030, supported by a national geo-spatial data system and public Wi-Fi in major urban spaces by 2028.
+It calls for IoT sensor coverage for air and waste management and full digital transformation of archives and libraries by 2030.
+Economically, it will launch seven circular innovation hubs, three industrial labs, and integrate Industry 4.0 into vocational education.
+By 2030, 30% of public buildings will run on renewables, green space will increase by 20%, and smart waste and water systems will be operational.
+Urban mobility will advance through 100 km of bike lanes, a national mobility app, and re-designed SUMP plans.
+Smart housing pilots will provide affordable, efficient living, while digital classrooms and skills training empower youth.
+Health services will expand through a national e-health portal, and cultural heritage through digital mapping and tourism apps.